Everything You Need to Know about PTFE Coating

 PTFE is a fluoropolymer and the abbreviated name often used when referring to Polytetrafluoroethylene.
 After its accidental discovery by chemist Roy Plunkett in 1938, the material quickly became relied on in military circumstances.
 Since then, its unique properties have proven their use in a wide range of applications, including in the home under brand name Teflon™.

-PTFE has a number of unique properties, including:
+PTFE Coating has a number of unique properties, including:

-A range of industries rely on PTFE for one or more of its unique properties, including:
+A range of industries rely on PTFE coating for one or more of its unique properties, including:

 Spray coating PTFE

 At Marcote, we primarily wet spray PTFE coating, which is later baked to cure.
 This allows us to precisely apply the coating, giving us greater control over its thickness and ensuring we get the required coverage no matter the shape or intricacy of your part.
-This method allows greater individual care to be taken with each component, which is a top priority here at Marcote.
+With this method, we take greater individual care with each component, which is a top priority here at Marcote.

 As well as quality and care, we at Marcote pride ourselves on open, reliable communication with our customers, so get in touch to find out what we can do for you.